jhilmil1995/frontend-nanodegree-arcade-game/README.md

 ## Play Game

 Navigate the player movements using the keyboard arrow keys.
-The goal is to get the player from one side tothe river without any collisions with the bugs.
+The goal is to get the player from one side of the river without any collisions with the bugs.